 I’m not talking about people who make a one time purchase either.
 I’m talking about finding retail customers who sign up for auto-ship and order every month!

-The second reason you want retail customers is because you haven’t earned the right to recruit people into a “money making opportunity” if you aren’t making money yet yourself (my opinion).
+The second reason you want retail customers is because you haven’t earned the right to recruit people into a “money-making opportunity” if you aren’t making money yet yourself (my opinion).

 The third and final reason you want retail customers is because you want to lead by example in your business.
-You don’t have the right to tell your team to go out and get customers if you don’t have any customers yourself.
+You don’t have the right to tell your team to go out and find customers if you don’t have any customers yourself.
 Let your actions match your words.
 Lead from the front and make sure you are doing what you want your group to do.

 Most of the people you recruit into the business will simply be a product user, even if they had intentions to build a business when they first joined.
 Most people simply do not have the work ethic, vision, motivation, or commitment to build a successful business (of any kind).
 It’s just reality.
 I’m sure you have already figured that out by now.

 Everyone’s number is different.
-Some people will find their three to five serious people by sponsoring as few as 20 people.
+Some people will find their five serious people by sponsoring as few as 20 people.
 Some distributors will have to sponsor much more than that.

-Just to clarify, while you are helping your three to five serious people, you are still personally recruiting and retailing and working with some of your less serious people.
+Just to clarify, while you are helping your five serious people, you are still personally recruiting and retailing and working with some of your less serious people.

 You want to work with each serious person (leader) until their business is established and they don’t need your help anymore.
 At that point, you can start another leg to work with or simply keep working in depth!

-Once you do that you want to personally sponsor about 60 to 100 people (or more) UNTIL you find your three to five serious people.
+Once you do that you want to personally sponsor about 20 to 100 people (or more) UNTIL you find your five serious people.
 At that point you want to focus on team building by working in depth.
-By following the three steps mentioned above you should be well on your way to success in MLM.
+By following the three steps mentioned above you should rise to the top ranks in your compensation plan.

 What are your thoughts about this concept?
 Does it make sense to you?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
+Have a great day.